readthedocs/blog/read-the-docs-2015-stats.rst

 All of our operations and user support tasks are done by vanishingly small number of volunteers, with no new growth in that group of folks.

+Interested in contributing?
+We have `documentation on contributing <http://docs.readthedocs.org/en/latest/contribute.html#contributing-to-development>`_ on the site.

 .. _Gregor: http://gremu.net/

 Page Views